TRIBOOT/canvas_ruler/README.md

+# TRIBOOTs Fork
+This is a fork from "mrfrankel.github.io/ruler/".
+We just modified a possibility, that the rulers unit is fixed at 5 steps per mm.

 ruler.js
 ======

 ### Demo
 <a href="https://mrfrankel.github.io/ruler/">Demo Page</a>

 ruler.js is an HTML5 ruler plugin that provides a set of 'photoshop' like rulers to surround the 'stage' of your authoring tools.
 No jquery!